goodshuffle/goodshuffle-developer-site/content/docs/customization/faq.md

 * Wix users can either set up a simple redirect to another page on one of our supported platforms, or they can fully migrate to a supported platform.
 Our users who have migrated to Squarespace have reported being equally happy with its user-friendly interface.

 ## Can I obtain analytics about how people are using my site?
-We do not provide this out-of-the-box, however it is something you can enable.
+We do not provide this out-of-the-box, however you can install and enable [Google Analytics](https://support.google.com/analytics/answer/1008015?hl=en), or any other anayltics provider, on your site.

+Once you have done that, head over to our [documentation on events](({{< relref "/docs/components/item-list" >}})) to get more information on capturing Wishlist events for your analytics platform(s) of choice.

 ## Can I get Google address autocompletion for venue / delivery location?
 No, this would require you to create a Google Developer account and to obtain & configure a Google API key.